winitzki/scall/tutorial/programming_dhall.md

 data F2 a b = Name2 String | ManyLayers [ a ]
 ```

-The recursion schemes `F1` and `F2` are non-recursive type constructors with two type parameters each.
+The structure functors `F1` and `F2` are non-recursive type constructors with two type parameters each.
 The Dhall code for this example is:

 ```dhall
 let F1 = λ(a : Type) → λ(b : Type) → < Name : Text | OneLayer : b | TwoLayers: { left : b, right : b } >